eohjelle/MCTS-playground/Dirichlet AlphaZero.md

 where $\Gamma$ is the gamma function and $\psi$ is the digamma function $\psi(x)=\frac{d}{dx}\ln(\Gamma(x))$. ==ChatGPT told me about this formula so we should check if it's true.==

+## Comparison to AlphaZero

+In the end the algorithm relies on keeping track of some numbers $\alpha_i$ and $\beta_i$, going to leaf nodes, sampling outcomes, and keeping count of aggregate outcomes for each action.
+This end result feels pretty close to AlphaZero, so it's worth pointing out what the actual differences are.

+There are a few minor differences:

+- We keep track of entire distributions of outcomes, and not just a summary statistic (expected value of outcome).
+- The prior (neural net predicted) policies are continually updated and used directly for selection.
+- The updated policy Dirichlet parameters (or some derivative of them) are also used as targets for the output policy Dirichlet parameters of the neural net.

+It's a bit difficult to say exactly what the net effect of these differences are.

+A more major difference is the choice of loss function.
+This could possibly have a larger effect.

+In the end we'll have to test both approaches in order to compare them.

 ## Policy updating methods

 In the previous section, we introduced a _Dirichlet tree search algorithm_ in which each node maintains Dirichlet parameters \(\alpha(s)\) for the policy distribution and \(\beta(s)\) for the outcome distribution.
 During **backpropagation**, we do a simple **Dirichlet increment** rule such as: